<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 Motion Control Engineering & Manufacturing Resources

-Posted by Weber Knapp on Oct 20, 2021 12:12:00 PM
+Posted by Weber Knapp on Oct 2, 2025 2:23:00 PM

+The challenge with ergonomic injuries is that they often go unnoticed until they become debilitating.
 According to the Occupational Safety and Health Administration (OSHA), 40% of construction workers say “working hurt” is a major problem.
 Many workers strain and hurt themselves in ways that are not obvious or catastrophic, but might not say anything to a supervisor until the pain is unbearable.

-Danger!
-6 Ergonomics Hazards in Construction
+6 Ergonomic Hazards in Construction Worksites

 Because of the physicality of the work, construction ergonomics present different challenges than the standard 9-5 desk job.